-It is how we communicate with God in heaven — giving God Glory and asking God for help — and it is a perennial source of strength and guidance during our walk on this earth.
+It is how we communicate with God in heaven — giving God Glory and asking Him for help — and it is a perennial source of strength and guidance during our walk on this earth.
 If my children one day leave our home having nothing but a strong relationship with God thanks to their thriving prayer lives, I will feel as if I have succeeded as a mother.

-(This isn’t to say that I don’t also hope they’ll have rich relationships with their siblings, a strong work ethic, and good manners, too!
+This isn’t to say that I don’t also hope they’ll have rich relationships with their siblings, a strong work ethic, and good manners, too!
 But if I’m ranking priorities, prayer is of higher importance to me than “please and thank you!”
-On my optimistic days, I like to think that all these hopes might be achievable. :))
+On my optimistic days, I like to think that all these hopes might be achievable.

-Saying a prayer as we gather around the table to enjoy a meal together is a natural and easy way to pray as a family.
-It is right to give thanks to God for the nourishment that sustains us, and let’s face it, there’s nothing like the promise of food for hungry tummies to inspire focused attention.
-We pray, then we eat, so everyone better quiet down for that prayer!
+Saying a prayer as we gather around the table to enjoy a meal is a natural and easy way to help our family pray together.
+It is right to give thanks to God for the nourishment that sustains us and let’s face it, there’s nothing like the promise of food for hungry tummies to inspire focused attention.
+We don't eat until we've prayed, so everyone better quiet down for that prayer!

 For instance, we’ve taught our kids to say the short and simple Jesus prayer (Lord Jesus Christ, have mercy on me) every time they pass the crucifix hanging in our family room.
-Similarly, we dip our fingers in holy water and make the Sign of the Cross when we pass the water font in our entry way.
-This statue of Our Lady lives on our staircase landing, and we encourage our family members to say a Hail Mary (or even just those two words, “Hail Mary”) as they pass her.
+Similarly, we dip our fingers in holy water and make the Sign of the Cross when we pass the water font in our entryway.
+A statue of Our Lady of the Rosary lives on our staircase landing, and we encourage our family members to say a Hail Mary (or even just those two words, “Hail Mary”) as they pass her.

 A mom friend gave me this idea: if you hear a siren, stop what you are doing to ask for God’s blessing on the people for whom the ambulance or fire engine is intended.
-I’ll usually just squeeze my kids’ hands and say something along the lines of “God bless the people who are sick and sad, and the doctors, nurses, firefighters and drivers who are caring for them.”
+I’ll usually just squeeze my kids’ hands and say something along the lines of, “God bless the people who are sick and sad, and the doctors, nurses, firefighters, and drivers who are caring for them.”

 The thought of praying the rosary as a family with young children may seem daunting, but believe me when I say that the fruits it has reaped in our lives have made the initial effort far worth it.
 (And also believe me when I say that we have embraced this practice with flexibility; some evenings, we pray just a single decade of the rosary.)